Corked? Fine wines languish in China warehouses as consumers cool

 Even China's biggest wine importer, ASC Fine Wines, has trimmed prices and taken a hit to its margins, a person with direct knowledge of the firm's operations told Reuters.

-ASC, owned by Japan's Suntory Beverage & Food Ltd, said the wine market was in a new slower stage of growth and that consumers were increasingly "price-conscious".
+ASC, owned by Japan's Suntory Group, said the wine market was in a new slower stage of growth and that consumers were increasingly "price-conscious".

 "We are expanding our entry-level wine selections to meet the changes in consumer demand," said ASC's chief executive officer Bruno Baudry in emailed comments to Reuters.